joe-re/segmentation-person-media/README.md

 ## Loading the model

-You need to the model data to segment person at first.
+You need to load the model data to segment person at first.

 ```ts
 const segmentationPersonMedia = await load()